* Important *

-WordPress makes publishing and formatting content online easy by providing users with a rich editor that requires no knowledge or coding experience to create professional-looking web pages with formatted text and embedded images quickly.
+WordPress makes publishing and formatting content online easy by providing users with a rich content editor that requires no knowledge or coding experience to create professional-looking web pages with formatted text and embedded media quickly.

 A Simple Guide To WordPress Content Formatting For Beginners

-If you have used a text editor like Microsoft Word, then the WordPress visual editing interface should feel familiar to you …
+If you have used content editing software like Microsoft Word, then the WordPress content editing interface should feel familiar to you …

-Below is a brief description of each of the items shown in the screenshot above:
+Below is a brief description of each of the menu buttons shown in the screenshot above:

-2. Permalink – Clicking on the Edit button changes the permalink text of your post or page.
-This is useful if you want to improve your SEO.
+2. Permalink – Click on the Edit button to change the permalink text of your post.
+This is useful if you want to search optimize the post/page URL.

-3. Add Media – Click the Add Media button to upload, manage and insert pictures, videos, audio, etc. into your post or page from your hard drive, an external URL, or from your website’s media library.
+3. Add Media – Clicking this button lets you upload, manage and insert pictures, videos, audio, etc. into your post or page from your computer, an external URL, or from your website’s media library.

-4. Visual Tab – Clicking this tab lets you access the WYSIWYG (What You See Is What You Get) editor.
+4. Visual Tab – Click to access the WYSIWYG (What You See Is What You Get) content editor.

 8. Strikethrough – Add

-9. Unordered list – This button turns your content into an unordered list, e.g.:
+9. Unordered list – Choose this feature to create an unordered list, e.g.: